radiomix/instance-to-ebs/README.md

 The [AWS
 docu](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-instance-store.html#Using_ConvertingS3toEBS)
 describes how to copy an Instance Stored AMI into an EBS backed AMI.
 As it is a process with several steps, we started splitting the task in two.
-The impatient just jumps to [All in one][].
+The impatient just jumps to [All in one](oneStep).

 ________
 #### **Step 1**: Bundle and register an Instance backed AMI